Bira/octopus-carnival/_drafts/wir-mm2-4e-skeleton.md

 creature.
 Not having to haul all that flesh around makes it surprisingly fast for its size.

-This is a Large Natural Animade with the Undead keyword, and a Level 7 Soldier with 80 HP.
-It has all usual skeleton traits: darkvision, immunity to disease and poinson, resist 10 necrotic, vulnerable 5 radiant.
+This is a Large Natural Animate with the Undead keyword, and a Level 7 Soldier with 80 HP.
+It has all usual skeleton traits: darkvision, immunity to disease and poison, resist 10 necrotic, vulnerable 5 radiant.
 It runs at speed 8.

 The skeleton wields a Reach 2 **greatclub**, and it can use it to perform a **Crushing Blow** (reach 2; recharge 6+) that does more damage and knocks the